Letters of recommendation are essential components of your MBA application.

 Stanford Graduate School of Business

-You need two letters as part of your MBA application to Stanford.
-One needs to be from your supervisor at your current job.
-Stanford does understand it may not always be possible to obtain in every case, like if you are self-employed, currently in school, or have recently started a new job with a new supervisor.
+You need two letters as part of your MBA application to Stanford, and one needs to be from your supervisor at your current job.

 Your other letter should be from someone who has directly overseen your work in the past, whether it be a paid position, volunteer work in the community, or an extracurricular activity within the last three years.

-Tuck asks you to submit two letters of recommendation from individuals who can best describe why you are a qualified candidate for the MBA program.
 Ideally, Tuck would like one letter to come from your current supervisor, but if this isn’t possible, you should use the optional essay to explain why.
+Your recommenders will need to be able to respond to the following or similar questions:

 “Please provide a brief description of your interaction with the applicant and, if applicable, the applicant’s role in your organization.
 (50 words)